Power BI security white paper

 When connecting to a data source, a user can choose to import a copy of the data into Power BI or to connect directly to the data source.

-In the case of import, a user establishes a connection based on the user's login and accesses the data with the credential.
-After the dataset is published to the Power BI service, Power BI always uses this user's credential to import data.
-Once data is imported, viewing the data in reports and dashboards does not access the underlying data source.
+In the case of import, a user establishes a connection based on the user's sign in and accesses the data with the credential.
+After the semantic model is published to the Power BI service, Power BI always uses this user's credential to import data.
+Once data is imported, viewing the data in reports and dashboards doesn't access the underlying data source.
 Power BI supports single sign-on authentication for selected data sources.
-If the connection is configured to use single sign-on, the dataset owner's credentials are used to connect to the data source.
+If the connection is configured to use single sign-on, the semantic model owner's credentials are used to connect to the data source.

-If a data source is connected directly using pre-configured credentials, the pre-configured credentials are used to connect to the data source when any user views the data.
+If a data source is connected directly using preconfigured credentials, the preconfigured credentials are used to connect to the data source when any user views the data.
 If a data source is connected directly using single sign-on, the current user's credentials are used to connect to the data source when a user views the data.
 When used with single sign-on, Row Level Security (RLS) and/or object-level security (OLS) can be implemented on the data source.
 This allows users to view only data they have privileges to access.
-When the connection is to data sources in the cloud, Azure AD authentication is used for single sign-on; for on-premises data sources, Kerberos, Security Assertion Markup Language (SAML), and Azure AD are supported.
+When the connection is to data sources in the cloud, Microsoft Entra authentication is used for single sign-on; for on-premises data sources, Kerberos, Security Assertion Markup Language (SAML), and Microsoft Entra ID are supported.

-If the data source is Azure Analysis Services or on-premises Analysis Services, and RLS and/or OLS is configured, the Power BI service will apply that row level security, and users who do not have sufficient credentials to access the underlying data (which could be a query used in a dashboard, report, or other data artifact) will not see data they don't have sufficient privileges for.
+If the data source is Azure Analysis Services or on-premises Analysis Services, and RLS and/or OLS is configured, the Power BI service will apply that row level security, and users who don't have sufficient credentials to access the underlying data (which could be a query used in a dashboard, report, or other data artifact) won't see data they don't have sufficient privileges for.

 Dataflows provide users the ability to configure back-end data processing operations that will extract data from polymorphous data sources, execute transformation logic against the data, and then land it in a target model for use across various reporting presentation technologies.
 Any user who has either a member, contributor, or admin role in a workspace may create a dataflow.
 Users in the viewer role may view data processed by the dataflow but may not make changes to its composition.
 Once a dataflow has been authored, any member, contributor, or admin of the workspace may schedule refreshes, as well as view and edit the dataflow by taking ownership of it.